-plain into the underground conduits that stretched through the protected limestone layers.
+Rainwater drained from a broad plain into the underground conduits that stretched through the protected limestone layers.
 Runoff waters flowed through underground streams until they resurfaced and fed into a surface river, the Green River.
-The plain became pocked with funnel-shaped sinkholes; the underground became a series of caves.
+The plain became pocked with funnel-shaped sinkholes; the underground became a series of caves

-More time passed.
-The Green River cut down into its valley between sandstone-covered ridges.
+Time passed.
+Green River cut down into its valley between sandstone-covered ridges.
 When its valley was 100 feet deep, the underground tributaries, or cave streams, were 100 feet below the surface.

-And yet more time passed.
-When the Green River's valley was 200 feet deep, the cave streams were 200 feet below the ridge tops, and upper stream beds dried up.
-Cave passageways that formed under the protection of the sandstone ridge tops were preserved.
+Time passed.
+When Green River's valley was 200 feet deep, the cave streams were 200 feet below the ridge tops and upper stream beds dried up.
+Cave passageways that formed under the protection of the sandstone ridgetops were preserved.

-Today, there are 400 caves within

-the boundary of Mammoth Cave National Park, including the eponymous Mammoth Cave.
+Today, there are 400 caves within the boundary of Mammoth Cave National Park, including the eponymous Mammoth Cave.

 The great cave has five levels of passageways and winds through four ridges.
-Rain still drains off the broad sinkhole plain into cave streams that flow 360 feet below the ridge tops, making more caves to this day.
+Rain still drains off the broad sinkhole plain into cave streams that flow 360 feet below the ridgetops, making more cave.